seouri/biv/implementation_plan.md

 The plan is phased for modularity: Start high-level, drill into details.
 Each phase is presented as a **checklist** for clear progress tracking.
 Use markdown checkboxes (`- [ ]` for todo, `- [x]` for done) to mark completion.

+**STRONG INSTRUCTION ON UPDATING THIS PLAN AND GIT WORKFLOW**: **MANDATORY: Work on a separate git branch for each phase.** Before starting any phase, create and switch to a new branch (e.g., `git checkout -b phase-2-base`).
+Work only prevents regression on this branch.
+After completing the phase (all checkboxes [x] and human confirmation), commit all changes including the updated plan, merge back to main (e.g., via pull request if using collaboration), and delete the branch.

-**STRONG INSTRUCTION ON UPDATING THIS PLAN**: After completing **each full TDD cycle** (Red-Green-Refactor) and obtaining **human confirmation**, **immediately update this `implementation_plan.md` file** by:
+After completing **each full TDD cycle** (Red-Green-Refactor) and obtaining **human confirmation**, **immediately update this `implementation_plan.md` file on the branch** by:
 - Marking the relevant checkbox as `- [x]`.
 - Adding a brief note under the task (e.g., "Completed: TDD cycle for X; human confirmed; quality checks passed; committed").
 - Running a full validation (e.g., `uv run pytest` and `uv run ruff check .`).
-- Committing the updated plan to Git with a message like "feat: X cycle completed" (per `tdd_guide.md`).
 Failure to update the plan will lead to tracking errors—treat this as a mandatory step before proceeding.
 No commits without human confirmation after each cycle.
+All commits must be on the phase-specific branch.

 **Tooling Note**: This plan uses `uv` (from Astral) for fast dependency resolution, installation, and virtual environment management.
 Initialize with `uv init` for the project, use `uv add` for dependencies, and `uv sync` for locking the environment.
 All `pip` commands are replaced with `uv` equivalents.
 Ruff is integrated for linting and formatting (replacing tools like flake8, black, and isort) to ensure code quality.
 Follow `tdd_guide.md` for full setup (e.g., pre-commit, mypy).